-The company has a pipeline of clinical stage cannabinoid products focused on neurological conditions: Epidiolex for Dravet Syndrome, Lennox Gastaut Syndrome, and Tuberous Sclerosis; CBDV (GWP42006) for Epilepsy and Autism Spectrum Disorders; GWP42003 (IV) for Neonatal Hypoxic-Ischemic Encephalopathy; GWP42002/ GWP42003 for Glioblastoma; and GWP42003 for Schizophrenia.
+The company has a pipeline of clinical stage cannabinoid products focused on neurological conditions: Epidiolex for Tuberous Sclerosis, Lennox Gastaut Syndrome and Dravet Syndrome; CBDV (GWP42006) for Epilepsy and Autism Spectrum Disorders; GWP42003 (IV) for Neonatal Hypoxic-Ischemic Encephalopathy; GWP42002/ GWP42003 for Glioblastoma; and GWP42003 for Schizophrenia.

 GW’s primary goal is to “maintain a world leading position in the field of cannabinoid science and in the research, development and commercialization of cannabinoid molecules as novel prescription pharmaceutical therapeutic candidates.”
 GW’s Chief Executive Officer, Justin Gover, defines the company’s values here in their mission statement.

 Our primary purpose is to make a positive and meaningful difference in the lives of patients and their caregivers.
 All of our actions and decisions tie back to this most important and simple fact.
 Equally, we want our employees to understand and trust that GW Pharmaceuticals and its US subsidiary, Greenwich Biosciences, is committed to doing the right thing.
 So, we have made it clear what we expect from all of our colleagues.